-The post I made a couple of weeks ago where I compared myself to a popular author proved to be quite well received, as has the one where i talk about being afraid of a certain country and western singer.
-It’s got me thinking that i should do more posts like them… about how i write stuff and where my ideas come from etc… This isn’t exactly one of them but it’s along similar lines.
-Yesterday morning i had a thought: Where has all the depth and detail gone in modern literature?
+The post I made a couple of weeks ago where I compared myself to a popular author was quite well received, as has been the one where I talk about being afraid of a certain country and western singer.
+It’s got me thinking that I should do more posts like them, about how I write stuff and where my ideas come from etc. This isn’t exactly one of them but it’s along similar lines.
+Yesterday morning I had a thought: Where has all the depth and detail gone in modern literature?

-Like most self respecting heterosexual male i loathe the Twilight series with a passion.
-Not because it’s so girly and about some dodgy love triangle between a sparkly vampire, a school girl and a werewolf or whatever… but because i think it’s terrible.
+Like most self respecting heterosexual males, I loathe the Twilight series with a passion.
+Not because it’s so girly and about some dodgy love triangle between a sparkly vampire, a school girl and a werewolf, but because I think it’s terrible.
 TERRIBLE.
-If you disagree then ask Stephen King or any other decent purveyor of Literature.
+If you disagree then ask Stephen King or any other purveyor of literature.
 They’ll set you straight.
-And look on the internet… there are hundred and hundreds of websites dedicated to how terrible it is.
-But as a writer it worries me… ‘What if i’m that bad???’
+And look on the internet… There are hundred and hundreds of websites dedicated to how terrible it is.
+But as a writer, it worries me.
+‘What if I’m that bad???’